egstar/alx-low_level_programming/0x01-variables_if_else_while/README.md

 	- Use repeated putchar to print digits from 0 to 9 separated with ', '

 - Task 10
-	- Use 2D loop to get the right outputh
+	- Use 2D loop to get the right output of 2 combained numbers

+- Task 11
+	- Use 3D loop to get the right output of 3 combained numbers